 Things to do in Looe

-Looe Marine Conservation Group gives access to many resources including a what's on listing for wildlife events and a new range of leaflets which encourage visitors to discover, explore and learn about rockpooling, crabbing, snorkelling, bird watching, fishing and visiting Looe Island.
+- Looe Marine Conservation Group run regular rockpool rambles for kids of all ages.
+Their website has loads of information, including a what's on listing for wildlife events and encourages visitors to discover, explore and learn about rockpooling, crabbing, snorkelling, bird watching, fishing and visiting Looe Island

-Apes and monkeys rescued from all over the world get some longed for TLC by dedicated staff at The Wild Futures Monkey Sanctuary four miles from Looe.
-A fascinating and informative refuge for troubled primates.
+- Apes and monkeys rescued from all over the world are looked after by dedicated staff at The Wild Futures Monkey Sanctuary four miles from Looe.
+A fascinating and informative refuge for troubled primates

-Take a trip out to Looe Island, once holy pilgrimage site that is today a sanctuary for rare plants and wildlife.
-It’s here you’ll find a large grey seal population sunbathing on the rocks and doing all manner of cute things as you observe them from a bobbing boat.
-Regular boats leave from the town quay.
+- Take a trip out to Looe Island, once a holy pilgrimage site, nowadays it's a sanctuary for rare plants and wildlife.
+It’s here you’ll find a grey seal population sunbathing on the rocks and bobbing up and down in the water.
+Trips out to the island start around Easter time depending on tides and weather.

-Said by the Times to be in the top 4 places in the UK to celebrate New Year, thousands of revellers flock to Looe dressed in an array of fabulous costumes.
-Plenty of bonhomie topped off with a fantastic firework display in the harbour.
+- Often reported to be in the top 5 places in the UK to celebrate New Year, thousands of revellers flock to Looe dressed in an array of fabulous costumes to bring in the new year.
+Plenty of bonhomie topped off with a fantastic firework display on the seafront.

 Looe Tourist Information Centre